 Twisting roads, elevation changes, steep inclines, and quickly turning weather make the US-99 in Northern California dangerous.
-Google Maps shows 6% grade changes and 20 mph 90 degree turns.
-Some threads on trucker sites advise avoiding the area if possible and warn US-99 is only for the most experienced drivers.
+Google Maps shows 6% grade changes and 20 mph 90-degree turns.
+Some threads on trucker sites advise avoiding the area if possible and warn that US-99 is only for the most experienced drivers.
 On top of difficult driving conditions, truckers have to deal with navigating the same roadway.

 8) Highway 2 in Montana

 The wide-open spaces of Montana make Highway 2 unpredictable.
 High winds, blowing snow, black ice, and remote locations to emergency services can stress experienced truck drivers.
 Long straightaways lead drivers to speed in addition to not wearing seatbelts.
 If anything should happen, help may take 80 minutes or more to arrive.

 Highway 550, also known as The Million Dollar Highway, runs through Colorado and New Mexico.
 Much of the road winds in and around the mountains and elevates way above sea level.
 Changing temperatures, steep drop-offs, little or no shoulders, and guardrails make The Million Dollar Highway seem less glamourous and more dangerous.

 I-17 cuts a path through a 5,000-foot elevation change between Flagstaff and Phoenix, AZ.
 With just two lanes, this stretch of I-17 features steep inclines that turn into steep declines.
 Cars travel well above the speed limits as trucks reduce speed during the climb – creating a dangerous mix of slow and fast vehicles.
 For parts of the year, snow and ice accumulate on I-17, increasing the chance of something going wrong.
 Like Highway 550 in Colorado, emergency vehicles have a tough time getting to the scene when an accident happens.